 O'Brien: You're right.
 I'm an engineer.

-This doubles as a Crowning Moment of Awesome, when O'Brien then saves himself by activating the improvised bomb that his soldier instincts had called for and his engineering skill had built.
+This doubles as a Moment Of Awesome, when O'Brien then saves himself by activating the improvised bomb that his soldier instincts had called for and his engineering skill had built.

 As Richard Alpert attempts to convince her to join "Mittelos Bioscience", Juliet Burke, who is going through something of an emotional breakdown, tells him: "Whatever you think I am, I'm not.
 I'm not a leader, Mr. Alpert.
 I'm a mess."